BenjaminShinar/FlexingMyCode/mockmon/README.md

 ## Points of intrest
 I want to replicate the bugs. over the years, the player community discovered many bugs and glitches in the game, and i wish to see how these might have come into existence. so in some cases I will delibratly have behavior which seems non-sensical.
-I believe these this bugs were not put in the game intenionally, but were products of software design which was streched beyond what it was intended for, either by the constraints of the availble programming languages or by last minute changes that had to be implemented. therefore, i will try to design this program in a way that those bugs appear organically.
+I believe these this bugs were not put in the game intenionally, but were products of software design which was streched beyond what it was intended for, either by the constraints of the availble programming languages or by last minute changes that had to be implemented. therefore, i will try to design this program in a way that those bugs appear organically. topics which require modifications to create those behaviors are marked as **Gen 1 Shannignas**.

 ## Tasks and Stages - this will eventuall be the Issues tab